HosseinKurd/Persian-Calendar/README.md

 # Change Resources:

-add and modify colors at colors.xml and drawable at res/ to what you expect
+add and modify dimensions at dimen.xml and colors at colors.xml and drawable at res/drawable to what you expect

 Special thanks [Hamidreza Amuzadeh](https://github.com/HamidrezaAmz "Hamidreza Amoozadeh")